highlando/20-shu-mor/index.md

 All times are Beijing time.

 # The Lecture
-## Lesson 1
+## 1 Introduction to LTI Systems

-I will start my short course by introducing the class of Linear Time Invariant (LTI) systems and the control related system theory for them.
-Although LTI systems can be used to model many real life processes, the mathematical theory for control is very general.
+*I will start my short course by introducing the class of Linear Time Invariant (LTI) systems and the control related system theory for them.
+Although LTI systems can be used to model many real life processes, the mathematical theory for control is very general.*

+ * Introduction
+ * The state-space and tranfer functions
+ * Controllability/Observability
+ * Realizations

 ## Lesson 2

-The second lecture will be on the fundamental motivations and mathematical notions of model reduction in general and for LTI in particular.
-This lecture will provide some illustrative examples for the use and results of model reduction
+*The second lecture will be on the fundamental motivations and mathematical notions of model reduction in general and for LTI in particular.
+This lecture will provide some illustrative examples for the use and results of model reduction.*

 ## Lesson 3

-In the 3rd lecture, we will introduce the necessary mathematical foundations from system theory and linear algebra.
+*In the 3rd lecture, we will introduce the necessary mathematical foundations from system theory and linear algebra.*

+ * Stability
+ * Laplace transform
+ * Proper systems
+ * System norms

 ## Lesson 4